 It is ironic to know that any VPN that offers you a free product is more dangerous than one that limits your data.
 On the other hand, paid VPNs come with inbuilt ad blockers, malware protection, and unlimited bandwidth.

 As a matter of fact, no free VPN can reliably unblock Netflix.
 Netflix, like other streaming sites, uses the toughest blocks in the world.
 It is only a few VPNs that are able to break Netflix.
 Free VPNs are often besieged with error messages when they try to unblock Netflix.

 TunnelBear offers 500 MB to their free VPN users, which is too small to achieve anything on browsing.
-ProtonVPN may succeed to unblock Netflix when they use special servers but to make this up, they intentionally slow down your internet speed.
+ProtonVPN may succeed in unblocking Netflix when they use special servers but to make this up; they intentionally slow down your internet speed.

 They Limit the Amount of Data You Can Use: